Do people really get paid to spend their time on Facebook, Instagram, Twitter and Pinterest?

 You guessed it right!
 A social media job follows the above criteria.

 A lot of your work will require to be done online.
 The only work infrastructure that you need to get the job done is a laptop and reliable internet.
-And with this, you can work as a digital nomad anywhere in the world.
+And with this, you can travel and get paid anywhere in the world.

 You don’t need formal training or experience in order to become a social media manager and travel the world.